Spontaneous scalarization: Neutron star scalarization

 \subsubsection{Incorporating further physics}

-New aspects of the original \DEF model were recently studied by the inclusion of different physical details.
-For instance,~\textcite{Silva:2014fca} studied the presence of anisotropic pressure of the nuclear matter both for static and slowly-rotating \ns{s}.
-The motivation comes from the fact that some theoretical considerations, e.g., with magnetic fields or within the Skyrme model (a low-energy \EFT of quantum chromodynamics)~\cite{Nelmes:2012uf} suggest that at high densities the \ns \EOS might have a significant degree of anisotropy~\cite{Herrera:1997plx}.
-In such a case, the effects of scalarization increase (decrease) when the tangential pressure is bigger (smaller) than the radial pressure.
-The threshold value of $\beta_0$ for the development of scalarization, which in the isotropic case is $\beta_0<-4.35$, can be increased due to the presence of anisotropy, thus widening the range of parameters where scalarization is possible.
+New aspects of the original \DEF model were recently studied with the inclusion of different physical details.
+For instance,~\textcite{Silva:2014fca} studied the presence of anisotropic pressure of nuclear matter for both static and slowly rotating \ns{s}.
+The motivation for this comes from the fact that some theoretical considerations, for instance, with magnetic fields or within the Skyrme model (a low-energy \EFT of quantum chromodynamics)~\cite{Nelmes:2012uf} suggest that at high densities the \ns \EOS might have a significant degree of anisotropy~\cite{Herrera:1997plx}.
+In such a case, the effects of scalarization increase (decrease) when the tangential pressure is larger (smaller) than the radial pressure.
+The threshold value of $\beta_0$ for the development of scalarization, which in the isotropic case is $\beta_0<-4.35$, can be increased due to the presence of anisotropy, thus widening the range of parameters in which scalarization is possible.

 Another astrophysically interesting extension of scalarization is to include the magnetic fields.
-According to observations and modeling, \ns magnetic field values can span from $10^8-10^{12}$~G for standard ``old'' pulsars, ranging through $10^{16}$~G at the surface of some magnetars, and reaching hypothetically as high as $10^{17}-10^{18}$~G in the cores of newly formed protoneutron stars.
-Such strong magnetic fields impact the properties of scalarized \ns{s}, including their magnetic deformability, maximum mass, and range of scalarization as studied in~\textcite{Soldateschi:2020hju}.
-They also found a magnetically-induced spontaneous scalarization, whose essence is the following: strong toroidal magnetic fields can support descalarized configurations, and if the star's magnetic field decreases during some nonideal magnetohydrodynamical process, the star can undergo a rapid growth of the scalar field, i.e., it scalarizes.
-The magnetic quadrupolar deformations of scalarized \ns{s} and the related \gw{s} produced by rotating magnetars were studied in~\textcite{Soldateschi:2020zxb}
+According to observations and modeling, \ns magnetic field values can span from $10^8$ to $10^{12}$~G for standard ``old'' pulsars, ranging from $10^{16}$~G at the surface of some magnetars to, hypothetically, as high as $10^{17}-10^{18}$~G in the cores of newly formed protoneutron stars.
+Such strong magnetic fields impact the properties of scalarized \ns{s}, including their magnetic deformability, maximum mass, and range of scalarization, as studied by~\textcite{Soldateschi:2020hju}.
+They found a magnetically induced spontaneous scalarization whose essence is the following: strong toroidal magnetic fields can support descalarized configurations and, if the star's magnetic field decreases during some nonideal magnetohydrodynamical process, the star can undergo a rapid growth of the scalar field; i.e., it scalarizes.
+The magnetic quadrupolar deformations of scalarized \ns{s} and the related \gw{s} produced by rotating magnetars were studied by~\textcite{Soldateschi:2020zxb}